Waking up to who you are…

 This letting go can feel unsettling, as though something essential is being lost.
 But what falls away is not my truth; it is the story I have mistaken for it.
 When the imagined self softens, space opens for something more real and alive to emerge.

-What remains is an awareness that does not need to be defended or improved.
-Beneath every role and beyond every past experience is a presence that is already whole.
+Beneath every role and beyond every experience is a presence that is already whole.
 Awakening, then, is not an act of self-improvement, but of self-remembrance.
 When I let go of who I imagine myself to be, I make room to discover who I have always been.

 Pause for Reflection: What idea of myself am I ready to loosen my grip on today?